Skip to content

 You can see the full specification – including response codes and payloads – in the Connector API reference section.

-Building this API against the provided endpoints allows you to test the flows in the sandbox environment using the Postman collections.
-Download the Postman collection.
+Building this API against the provided endpoints allows you to test the flows in the sandbox environment using the Bruno collections.
+Download the Bruno collection.

 Using the Provider API